 Why We Exist

-Urban Land Conservancy was founded in 2003 by Sam Gary of Gary Williams Energy to respond to the immediate need to create and preserve affordable real estate in Metro Denver.
-By 2002, Denver had been named the “second fastest gentrifying city in America”.
-Housing costs were skyrocketing, residents were being displaced from historically Black and Hispanic neighborhoods, and home foreclosures were some of the highest in the nation.
-Sam Gary saw that Denver had a need for an urban land bank that would acquire, create, and preserve community-serving real estate assets.
+Urban Land Conservancy was founded in 2003 by Sam Gary, then of Gary Williams Energy, to respond to the immediate need to create and preserve affordable real estate in metro Denver.
+By 2002, Denver had been identified as the second-fastest-gentrifying city in the United States.
+Housing costs were skyrocketing, longtime residents were being displaced from historically Black and Hispanic neighborhoods, and home foreclosures were some of the highest in the nation.
+Sam Gary saw that Denver had a need for an urban land bank that would acquire, create and preserve community-serving real estate assets.
 He founded ULC for the express purpose of uplifting underserved communities and families through the use of innovative, equitable real estate practices.
-Now, twenty years later, Urban Land Conservancy’s mission is more relevant than ever, and our unique approach and innovative techniques have allowed us to invest in more than 50 properties for community benefit throughout the Front Range.
+Now, 20 years later, Urban Land Conservancy’s mission is more relevant than ever, and our unique “in-placement” approach and innovative techniques have allowed us to invest in more than 50 properties for community benefit throughout the Front Range.

 ULC preserves, develops, stewards and manages permanently affordable real estate to positively impact lives and communities in Colorado.